-What Are Dilated Eye Exams?
+What Are Dilated Eye Tests?

-At some point during a comprehensive eye exam, your optometrist will shine a bright light into your eyes to examine the back of your eye, called the retina.
+At some point during a comprehensive eye test, your optometrist will shine a bright light into your eyes to examine the back of your eye, called the retina.
 The problem is that bright light causes the size of the pupil’s opening to shrink, which makes it hard for the optometrist to see a large portion of the retina.

-That’s why eye doctors apply special eye drops in each eye to keep the pupils open.
+That’s why optometrists apply special eye drops in each eye to keep the pupils open.
 A dilated pupil allows for a much more accurate assessment of your eye’s structures, including the focusing lens, blood vessels and tissues at the back of the eye called the retina, as well as the optic nerve and macula.

 Dilating the eyes makes it easier for your optometrist to detect the following conditions and diseases: